 Mixed Greens with Mango Dressing

 The fiber-intensive mango contains generous amounts of vitamins A, C, and E, and pairs well with the peppery watercress and arugula.

-Pair a healthful drink with any of these great sweets:
+Pair a healthful beverage with one of these satisfying sweets boosted with good-for-you ingredients.

 Pumpkin is a great source of beta-carotene, which enhances immunity and offers protection against cancer and heart disease.
 The apples spiking these muffins lend soluble fiber to control blood sugars and lower cholesterol.